-The Illinois Solar for All Program (other than the Low-income Community Solar Pilot Projects) works similarly to the Adjustable Block Program, and therefore participation in the Illinois Solar for All Program will be coordinated through Illinois Solar for All Approved Vendors who are approved through the process outlined in Section 6.9.
-Approved Vendors who have projects that they wish to have participate in Illinois Solar for All will additionally have to register with the Illinois Solar for All Program and agree to additional terms and conditions in order to become an Illinois Solar for All Approved Vendor.
-An Approved Vendor that does not do so will not be eligible to have projects participate in, and receive incentives from, the Illinois Solar for All Program.
-The Agency will maintain on its website lists of Approved Vendors that will indicate which Approved Vendors are also registered to participate in the Illinois Solar for All Program.
+Because the Illinois Solar for All Program (other than the Low-income Community Solar Pilot Projects) works similarly to the Adjustable Block Program, and therefore participation in the Illinois Solar for All Program willdirect participants must first be coordinated through Illinois Solar for Allapproved as ABP Approved Vendors who are approved through the process outlined in Section 6.9.
+Approved Vendors who haveseek to submit projects that they wish to have participate ininto Illinois Solar for All will additionally have to register with the Illinois Solar for All Program and agree to additional terms and conditions in order to become an Illinois Solar for All Approved Vendor.729 An Approved Vendor that does not do soachieve this status will not be eligible to havesubmit projects participate in, and receive incentives from, the A list of Illinois Solar for All Program.
+The Agency will maintain on its website lists of Approved Vendors that will indicate which Approved Vendors are also registered to participate in the is available on both the Adjustable Block Program website and Illinois Solar for All Program website.